Butterfly Pea Flower Tea: Benefits, Brewing & Safety Guide

 Is butterfly pea flower legal?

-Yes, butterfly pea flower is completely legal worldwide.
-It’s a food-grade ingredient with no regulated substances.
+Yes.
+It’s a food-grade ingredient with no regulated substances, legal worldwide.

 Does butterfly pea tea burn fat?